 Moving into a bigger place is going to put a big dent into our budget.

 As a somewhat personal finance blogger, I feel like I need to justify this expense and our decision to move.
-And while I know that people may have several different opinions, we know this is what’s best for us and our debt management plan.
+And while I know that people may have several different opinions, we know this is what’s best for us.

 We still plan on paying off our debt, and by April 1st, we will have paid off all our consumer debt.
 We will still have my student loans left, but this means that in the past two years of our marriage, we will have paid off more than $7,500 in credit card debt and my entire car loan (which was probably $7,000 or more when we first got married).
 And you know what?
 I’m kind of proud of ourselves.